jschrier/blog/_posts/2023-01-22-Imaginary-Syllabi:-Games-of-skill-and-chance.md

 Tags: teaching, gambling, probability, imaginary-syllabi
 ---

 An interdisciplinary capstone course on luck, skill, and the games of everyday life, combining mathematics, literature, and philosophy.
-Practical activities to include playing blackjack, chess, and writing Monte Carlo simulations.
+Practical activities to include playing blackjack, chess, and writing Monte Carlo simulations. **Reading lists to include...**

 # Required readings